jarlah/lumiblog/README.md

 # lumiblog

 A blog written with the Luminus web framework.
 A users table with an auth handler and a entries table with an admin handler.
 And finally a home handler that displays the latest ten entries.
 Uses mysql and expects a database blog on localhost with granted access for username blog and password blog.
-The tables must be created manually and should contain:
+The blog tables can be created by running the blog.sql script.

-entries
-- id int
-- title varchar
-- content varchar
-- publishedDate timestamp default current_timestamp
-- authorid varchar

-users
-- id varchar
-- name varchar
-- pass varchar (noir.util.crypt/encrypt "password")
+To enable logging in, you can either uncomment the register routes in auth.clj or go into lein repl and type the following command:

+(noir.util.crypt/encrypt "yourpassword")

+Copy the result of this and paste it into a new row in users along with userid and name.

 TODOS: